2026 Price Guide · Greater Toronto Area

 How GTA clinics are priced

 Where does the market actually cluster?
-This histogram shows the number of GTA clinics charging at each per-unit price point — built from verified pricing in the SkinDay directory.
-Most of the market sits between $9 and $12/unit.
+This histogram shows how many GTA clinics charge at each per-unit price point, built from verified pricing in the SkinDay directory.
+The market clusters at $10/unit, with most clinics between $9 and $11/unit.

 Each bar represents a $1 price band.
 Data from verified SkinDay listings — updated as new clinics publish their prices.